xguse/movingthelamppost/2013/06/14/arthropod_genomics_symposium_2013____notre_dame.rst

 My notes on talks from the `7th Annual Arthropod Genomics Symposium <http://globalhealth.nd.edu/7th-annual-arthropod-genomics-symposium/>`_  If you are interested, you can follow live tweets from `#13ArthGen <https://twitter.com/search?q=%2313arthgen&src=typd>`_.

+.. note:: Obviously, my spelling is gonna suck on this.
+Please don't hold it against me!?